 Why We Do It

-After a few more music and jewelry boxes, I bought my first lathe.
+Soon afterwards, I bought my first lathe.
 In a day or so, I made my first bowl.
-It was crude and primitive, but this art form was thrilling.
-In no time, woodturning became my second greatest passion.
-Almost an obsession.
-Three times a week, I hand-turned wooden bowls.
-Pens too.
-Almost all woodturners cut their teeth with pens.
-They are easy and fast to make, but the creativity is limited.
-The wide variation of bowl shapes is endless.
-So began my passion with hand-turning wooden bowls, trays, lidded boxes, and cremation urns.
+It had a very basic design, but I loved using the lathe from in start.
+In no time, woodturning became my greatest passion.
+I turned pens, bowls and trays.
+I found pens were the perfect Christmas gifts, but very limited in creativity.
+Lidded boxes and large trays gave me and endless variation of bowl shapes is endless.
+So began my passion with hand-turning wooden bowls, trays, and cremation urns.

 The prices for figured and burled wooden blocks are outrageous.
 I learned early to scavenge log pieces from trees down in the neighbors’ yards.
 It’s easy here in the Kansas City area after windy winter ice storms.
 I chainsaw the wood into blocks, wax the ends, keep what I want, and then sell the others on EBay or give them to friends at the Kansas City Woodturners Guild.
 More than half of the wood I use is salvaged from log piles that would have been burned or chipped.